AndroidGroup12/Language/README.md

 **Required Features**

-* User can have options to choose a foreign language and category to learn (at least 3 options).
+* User can have options to choose a foreign language and category to learn (at least 2 options).
+   - [X] Save a language choice using sharedPreferences
 * User can see the list of words of the category and their status (mastered or to learn)
+   - [X] xml file was created
 * User can see the English meaning of a word, click to see it in foreign language and decide if they remember it or not.
+   - [X] xml file was created
 * User can track progress - see lists of words mastered and words to study.
+   - [X] collect list of words for each language

 **Stretch Features**
+* Add text-to-speech to know how to pronounce a word
 * User can receive push Notifications.
 * Set the goal of learning: ex. how many words per day
 * Log-in